Residential Roof Tile Pressure Cleaning Services in Miami, FL

 While the right power washing methods will easily remove these unwanted roof-dwellers, using the wrong chemicals will actually make your roof tiles more porous and allow mold to grow and spread.

-For this reason, it is imperative to hire a roof cleaning service that understands the right methods and chemical combinations to remove the various kinds of bacteria that may grow on your roof tiles.Contact Us Today
+For this reason, it is imperative to hire a roof pressure cleaning service that understands the right methods and chemical combinations to remove the various kinds of bacteria that may grow on your roof tiles.Contact Us Today

 UPC's Roof Tile Cleaning Methods

-When it comes to tile roof pressure cleaning, not all roofs are the same.
+When it comes to roof tile pressure cleaning, not all roofs are the same.
 Here are the most common tile types and how we approach each type to provide you with the best roof cleaning service.

 Terra cotta barrel tile - Terra cotta barrel tile can be very fragile to walk.
 Ultra Pressure Cleaning's staff is trained to protect your tiles and we understand the steps that need to be taken to avoid damaging your roof.
 For example, as silly as it sounds it is better if the cleaners are lightweight to prevent damage that may result from the excessive weight on the tiles.